Many developers spend a fair amount of the day waiting:

 If you want live CSS changes I would recommend checking out guard livereload first.
 We already use the message bus to notify users of new posts or message, adding another listener is totally trivial.

-Rick almost 11 years ago
+Rick over 11 years ago

 Rick